 Flat-rate expenses are those that cover the cost of equipment your employee needs for work.
 This equipment may include tools, uniforms and stationery.

 Your employee must incur these costs in performing the duties of their employment, and the costs must be directly related to the nature of their employment.
 Flat-rate expenses are available to a wide range of professions.
-You can find details on the flat-rate expenses list.
+You can find details on the:

 The amount of the deduction is agreed between Revenue and representatives of groups or classes of employees (usually trade union officials).
 All employees of the class or group in question can then claim the agreed deduction in their own tax credits.

-Flat rate expenses can be claimed by completing a Income Tax return.
+Flat rate expenses can be claimed by completing an Income Tax return.
 You can find this form in PAYE Services in myAccount.
 You can do this by following these steps: